 But it did confirm its commitment to provide and service Haliade 150-6MW turbines to the first French EMF offshore wind farm.
 The US market for wind is not waking up especially with some 7.8 GW added last year, slightly more than 2017, but GE is known to have picked up more market share there and sees its solar activities in the US likely to grow rapidly.

-One of the reasons for the GE pull out will be that it is known to be struggling to meet the price curve for Offshore Wind farms which have fallen steeply.
+One of the reasons for the GE retreat will be that it is known to be struggling to meet the price curve for Offshore Wind farms, which have fallen steeply.
 Offshore, as opposed to Floating Wind, requires access to specialist ships to build the turbines over the water, with the entire team working offshore throughout installation.
-Floating farms can be built in dry dock and tugged to the point of deployment by far less specialist ships, which keeps the cost down.
-Increasingly floating Wind is more like an off the shelf product that can be made anywhere in the world, although many deals continue to require local companies to prepare many of the components to support local labor markets.
+Floating farms can be built in dry dock and towed to the point of deployment by far less specialist ships, which keeps the cost down.
+Increasingly Floating Wind is more like an off-the-shelf product that can be made anywhere in the world, although many deals continue to require local companies to prepare many of the components to support local labor markets.

 Meanwhile another turn of events in solar has made it more attractive for GE to refocus its efforts back in its native USA.
 It has landed its first US solar deal for both solar plus batteries and has contracted with Helios Energy to provide the integration between two energy storage and solar systems.
 They will be installed in upstate New York at the end of 2019 and come online in 2020.

-This is a global trend to provide grid ready stable electricity, what the US call dispatchable energy, and really this is the first such deal in the US.
+This is a global trend to provide grid-ready stable electricity, what the US calls dispatchable energy, and really this is the first such deal in the US.
 The provision of solar with battery storage sufficient to hold the energy for about 4 hours or more.
-This allows daytime solar energy to be used at night.
+This allows daytime solar energy to be used through the night.
 Many battery owners support both renewable energy and grid stability with hybrid battery systems.